MarkusPalcer/AtemSharp/README.md

 ## Features

 - Connect to ATEM switchers via UDP
-- Send commands to control video switching
+- Send commands to the ATEM switcher
-- Receive state updates from the ATEM
+- Receive state updates from the ATEM switcher
-- Comprehensive enum definitions for ATEM protocols
-- Event-driven architecture using .NET events
-- Modern async/await patterns
-- .NET 9.0 target framework

 ## Installation